yirano/lecture_node-auth1/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+### Lecture Notes

+Authentication (AuthN) "Who are you?"
+When the web server verifies the identity of a client

+Core Principles
+- Require strong passwords from the user
+- Properly store passwords in the database
+- Prevent brute-force attacks against the database
+- Create a time complexity by hashing a hash over and over again until it takes too long to generate a rainbow table

+Autorization (AuthZ) "What do you want?"
+When the web server determines the level of access a client has to a resource